Commutative and Homological Algebra Market Presentations

 If you are an early-career researcher in commutative algebra or a related field and would like to be profiled at CHAMPS, please contact us.

-Profiles of postgrads on the 2023-2024 academic job market
+Profiles of graduate students on the 2024-2025 academic job market

-Profiles of graduate students on the 2023-2024 academic job market
+Profiles of postgrads on the 2024-2025 academic job market

 2022-2023 elevator pitches playlist